Physical properties of alkanes

 Chemical properties of alkenes

 Owing to the presence of a double bond, the alkenes undergo a large number of addition reactions but under special conditions, they also undergo substitution properties.
-Therefore, the high reactivity of alkenes is due to double bond or olefinic chemical bond that containing π- electrons.
+Therefore, the high reactivity of alkenes is due to a double bond or olefinic chemical bond that contains π- electrons.
 Addition properties occur due to a change of trigonal arrangement to the tetrahedral arrangement or formation of saturated hydrocarbon.

 Isomers that have the same structure but differ in their spatial arrangement are called stereoisomers.
-They are two types like optical and geometrical isomerism.
+They are two types, optical and geometrical isomerism.
 Many alkenes have one double bond and exist in two forms like cis and trans-form.
 Many physical and chemical properties of cis and trans-alkenes differ widely.
 Van’t Hoff suggested, if we assume there is no free rotation about a double bond or functional group, two structural arrangements are possible for the molecules.

 Why there is no free rotation around a double bond?